 South African family killed in Taliban attack on Kabul

-The latest Taliban strike in Kabul killed a South African father and his two children, Afghan officials said Sunday, as the city police chief resigned after at least nine militant attacks in two weeks.
+The latest Taliban strike in Kabul killed a South African father running an education charity and his two teenage children, officials and the group said Sunday, as the city police chief resigned after a spate of attacks.

-As the US-led NATO war against the Taliban nears its end, the insurgents have targeted foreign compounds, embassy vehicles, US troops and a female Afghan member of parliament.
+With the US-led NATO war against the Taliban nearing its end, the insurgents have targeted foreign compounds, embassy vehicles, US troops and a female member of parliament in recent weeks.

-Partnership in Academics and Development (PAD), a small US-based education aid group, posted a message on its website, saying three of its staff had been killed in the attack.
+Partnership in Academics and Development (PAD), a small California-based education aid group, posted a message on its website saying three people had been killed in Saturday’s attack.

 “The attack… by multiple gunmen included one who detonated a personal explosive device killing three and injuring other staff members,” the website said.